eecs280staff/tutorials/docs/setup_visualstudio.md

 <img src="images/visualstudio105.png" width="768px" />

 Navigate to your project directory.
 Select your files by holding <kbd>Control</kbd> and clicking each one.
+Your specific files may not match the image below.
 Do *not* select any `.sln` or `.vcxproj` files.
 Click "Add".

 <img src="images/visualstudio106.png" width="512px" />